 Mid-Winter Ritual and Activity Ideas

 Snow Magick – there’s so much you can do with snow in a magickal context.
 You can gather it around particular moon phases and add an extra layer to full moon water.
 You can melt it as part of a Mid-Winter ritual to bring forth spring.
 You can put it in a healing bath with herbs and crystals for the season.
 Use the snow for sympathetic magick by making poppets.
 Use snow water for scrying and doing some special MW divination!
 Draw sigils or spells into the snow so that the energy is released as the snow melts and spring comes.
 Snow water is good for healing, clarity, and reflection.
+Use snow quartz along with snow to make excellent crystal elixirs, or to soothe tensions and cold hearts.

 Build Animal Shelters and Protect your Pets – Help out those lonely and hungry wolves, or maybe just their urban counterparts.
 Spend Imbolc or Mid-Winter volunteering at a local animal shelter, or build small shelters you can keep on your own property.
 This is also a popular time to do some magick with pets, especially dogs, and to give them protective collars and amulets of their own.
 This time of year is difficult for most animals who have to live through the snow, so focus on and celebrate them now!
 If you’re looking for a good spell for a charmed familiar collar, I recommend the one in Ellen Dugan’s The Enchanted Cat.
 I think crafts and activities like making bird feeders out of pine cones, and leaving snacks out for animals deliberately are truly magickal and have wonderful intentions.

-Making Candles and Candle Magick – Imbolc being a fire festival and Candlemas being a day to light candles and say prayers merged within witchcraft and made Imbolc the holiday of candle magick!
+Making Candles and Candle Magick – Imbolc being a fire festival and Candlemas being a day to light candles and say prayers merged within witchcraft and made Mid-Winter the holiday of candle magick!
 This is an amazing time for good old-fashioned candle carving and dressing for spells.
 If you work as a group, have everyone carve a wish or sigil for the coming season into a large white candle and dress it together with oils of the season.
 You can also make your own candles!
 A traditional Imbolc activity is to use all of the bits of magical candles you’ve burned throughout the year to make a new candle that renews that energy.
 I don’t save wax, but if you do, try to only use the wax from spells that you want to be ongoing and that are working towards long-term results.
 If you’re not a wax saver, why not try your hand at making brand new candles?
 If you’re looking for good info on Candle Magick, I can’t recommend Coventry Magic by Jacki Smith enough.
 You can also focus the fire energy on larger bonfires.
 Instead of making candles, maybe make fire starters with the pinecones you find in your area!
-These would also be a fantastic party favour for sabbat attendees or cove member.
+These would also be a fantastic party favour for sabbat attendees or coven member.
 (Instructions)

 Planting Seeds and New Growth – Since you’re welcoming the coming of spring, having bulbs and spring flowers around during ritual or magick puts you in the right frame of mind and brings in nothing but positive energy.
 If you’re working on new goals or projects and starting at Mid-Winter, gather a bulb or some spring seeds, some earth, a pot, and some biodegradable paper.
 You can write your goals on the paper, or maybe create a sigil, and bury it in the pot with your bulb.
 Infuse your energy into it and use that positive energy to nurture your little flower.
 As it grows, so does the energy available to you for assistance.
 When spring comes and it’s safe, transfer your plant outside and let your intention reach a large audience, so to speak.
 If you’re really crafty, you could also make spell paper with seeds right in it!
 Use this paper to write your spells or sigils on.
+This year (2018) we have a very wild SUPER FULL BLUE BLOOD MOON at the very end of January, which is excellent for making outlandish wishes.
+Work this into your Mid-Winter celebrations this year and make it the year you go for that job you never thought you could get, or you move to your dream location, or you fall madly in love!
+Plant big seeds this year!

 Spring Cleansing – Spring might be on its way, but we’re only half way through winter and that means we’re all still stuck inside.
-Cleansing your home of energy, failures, and negativity left over from the previous year (and you KNOW 2016 left some gross stuff behind) is a way to be out with the old and in with the new.
+Cleansing your home of energy, failures, and negativity left over from the previous year is a way to be out with the old and in with the new.
 If you gathered snow water, use it in floor or window washes or room sprays.
 Make an incense blend with some of the herbs above and some white sage to help clear your home and yourself.
 If you’re practicing with a group, either light a nice bonfire or cauldron and use the flame to clear yourself of old patterns or problems. write them on paper and toss them into the fire, again making space for brand new things.
 The most complete and endlessly positive guide for House Cleansing I’ve found is Magical Housekeeping by Tess Whitehurst.

 Play Outside In the Snow – No kidding.
 Play outside, throw a snowball, go tobogganing, gather pine cones and look for spring flowers and spring animals.
 Enjoy both the quiet of the winter night and the cool briskness of the day light.
 Magick doesn’t always have to be deliberate.
 It can be something you just feel.